ajaragan/post-your-work-on_github/README.md

 ### Description
 This repository reflects the work of Project 2: Explore US Bikeshare Data, uploaded to GitHub through the Git commands.
+This project focuses on pandas library usage and simple statistics methods to perform descriptive analysis on the bikeshare data from three major U.S. cities - Chicago, Washington, and New York City - to display information such as most popular days or most common stations.

 ### Files used
 Git key terms (Source: ud123-git-keyterms.pdf)